 One problem with iced matcha lattes is that the matcha can be lumpy.
 I’ve solved this problem by first dissolving the matcha – I mix it with with warm water right in the mason jar.

-Then, you add the rest of your ingredients, put a lid on it, and shake shake shake until it’s ice cold, gloriously creamy and frothy, then sip sip sip.
+Then, add the ice to cool down the matcha.
+After that, add the milk and ice, put a lid on it, and shake shake shake until it’s ice cold, gloriously creamy and frothy.
+Add sweetener and vanilla to taste and stir.
+Then sip.

 Ingredients

-- 1 teaspoon good quality (latte grade or ceremonial grade matcha)
+- 1 teaspoon matcha (latte grade or ceremonial grade matcha green tea)

 - 3 tablespoons hot tap water